They answered, “Believe in the Lord Jesus Christ, and you will be saved, you and your household.” Acts 16:31

 The watchman said, “The messenger came to them, but he isn’t coming back.”

-19 Then he sent out a second horseman, who came to them, and said, “The king says, ‘Is it peace?’ ”
+19 Then he sent out a second horseman, who came to them and said, “The king says, ‘Do you come in peace?’ ”

 Jehu answered, “What do you have to do with peace?
 Fall in behind me!”

 20 The watchman said, “He came to them and isn’t coming back.
 He drives like Jehu, the son of Nimshi, for he drives like a maniac.”

 They got his chariot ready.
 Then Joram king of Israel and Ahaziah king of Judah went out, each in his chariot, and they went out to meet Jehu and found him on Naboth the Jezreelite’s land.
 22 When Joram saw Jehu, he said, “Do you come in peace, Jehu?”

 He answered, “What peace, so long as the prostitution of your mother Jezebel and her witchcraft abound?”

 23 Joram turned his hands and fled and said to Ahaziah, “This is treason, Ahaziah!”

 24 Jehu drew his bow with his full strength, struck Joram between his arms.
 The arrow went out at his heart, and he sunk down in his chariot.
 25 Then Jehu said to Bidkar his captain, “Pick him up and throw him in the plot of the field of Naboth the Jezreelite, for remember how, when you and I rode together after Ahab his father, the Lord laid this burden on him: 26 ‘Surely, yesterday I have seen the blood of Naboth and the blood of his sons,’ says the Lord, ‘and I will repay you on this plot of ground,’ says the Lord.
 Now therefore take him and cast him onto the plot of ground, according to the word of the Lord.”